Our rotating course offerings include:

 This interactive course provides a broad overview of the historical and cultural aspects of infant feeding, while reviewing best breastfeeding practices.

-Presented in a small group, live Zoom setting, the content focuses on breastfeeding from a psychosocial and a scientific perspective.
+Presented in a small group, live online Zoom setting, the content focuses on breastfeeding from a psychosocial and a scientific perspective.

 Teacher: Ann Seacrest, RN, IBCLC brings 35 years of experience as a clinical IBCLC, hospital-based postpartum and lactation nurse, certified ASPO childbirth educator, certified DONA doula and doula teacher, and co-founder and past Executive Director of MilkWorks.